Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Dobermans Aggressive?

-The Doberman Pinscher may have been bred to serve as a tax collector’s guard dog, but the traits of intelligence, trainability, and loyalty have also made this breed a favorite for figures of authority and military personnel.
+The Doberman Pinscher may have been bred to serve as a tax collector’s guard dog, but the traits of intelligence, trainability, and loyalty have also made them a favorite for figures of authority and military personnel.
 Dobermans were used by the Marine Corps as messengers and scouts during World War II and have been used as police dogs.
-Unfortunately, this history has given Dobermans a reputation of aggression.
+Unfortunately, this history has given Dobermans a reputation for aggression.

 Dobermans and Kids

-Highly intelligent, very loyal, and extremely protective: these are the traits that make Dobermans excellent pets and companions.
+Highly intelligent, very loyal, and extremely protective are the traits that make Dobermans excellent pets and companions.
 But what if you have kids?
-Below we list some reasons why Dobermans have the potential to be great family dogs.
+Below, we list some reasons why Dobermans have the potential to be great family dogs.

 They’re Great Playmates

 Dobermans can be excellent companions for your kids for several reasons.
-One reason is that they are very high-energy and require a great deal of exercise.
-Your Dobie should be getting around 2 hours of exercise each day You may not have time to walk your dog for that long, but if you have a backyard, your kids will love running around outside with him.
+One reason is that they are high-energy pets and require a great deal of exercise.
+Your Dobie should be getting around 2 hours of exercise each day.
+You may not have time to walk your dog for that long, but if you have a backyard, your kids will love running around outside with them.

 Incidentally, it is recommended that kids get at least one hour of exercise.
-Your kids and your Doberman can help each other get the exercise they need.
+Your kids and your Doberman can help each other get the necessary exercise.

 baby and a doberman dog